mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 world named after the bright supergiant star it orbits.
 Although considered native, the species is thought by most xenologists to have originated as imports or side-effects of an attempt by the Ancients to terraform a world around the five-million-year-old star.
-Some semi- aquatic Nenlat maintain traditional cultures in Deneb's wetlands, while others have become assimilated into Imperial society.
+Some semi-aquatic Nenlat maintain traditional cultures in Deneb's wetlands, while others have become assimilated into Imperial society.

 PHYSICAL CHARACTERISTICS

 The Nenlat are trilateral beings with a rounded barrel-shaped body approximately one meter in diameter and 1.2 meters tall.
 From that body, a tripod of three dexterous legs adds another half meter to the height of these beings.
-In addition to the legs, the Nenlat have three arms, three flippers and a forward-facing head with a long tentacle- like stringer protruding from the back of the neck.
+In addition to the legs, the Nenlat have three arms, three flippers and a forward-facing head with a long tentacle-like stringer protruding from the back of the neck.
 This stinger ends in a pointed knife-like keratin-based stinger capable of delivering a neurotoxin fatal to smaller Denebian fauna.
 All vital organs including the brain are located within the central body.